crate/cratedb-examples/topic/machine-learning/classification-automl/README.md

 ## About PyCaret

-[PyCaret] is a Python library that makes it easy to create and train machine learning models in python.
-The outstanding feature of PyCaret is its AutoML capabilities.
+[PyCaret] is a Python library that makes it easy to create and train machine learning models in Python.
+The outstanding features of PyCaret are its AutoML capabilities.

 PyCaret is a high-level interface on top of popular machine learning frameworks.
-Among them are scikit-learn, xgboost, ray, lightgbm and many more.
+Amongst them are scikit-learn, xgboost, ray, lightgbm, and many more.

-PyCaret provides a simple low-code interface to utilize these libraries without needing to know the details of the underlying model architectures and parameters.
+PyCaret provides a universal interface to utilize these libraries without needing to know the details of the underlying model architectures and parameters.